Platinumt3chnology/visual-recognition./ha-dr.md

 {:screen: .screen}
 {:table: .aria-labeledby="caption"}

-# High availability and disaster recovery
+# Understanding high availability and disaster recovery for {{site.data.keyword.visualrecognitionshort}}
 {: #ha-dr-top}

 {{site.data.keyword.visualrecognitionfull}} supports high availability with no single point of failure.
 However, recovering from potential disasters that affect an entire location requires planning and preparation.
 {: shortdesc}

 You are responsible for understanding your configuration, customization, and usage of the service.
 You are also responsible for being ready to re-create an instance of the service in a new location and to restore your data in any location.
-See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external} for more information.

 ## High availability
 {: #ha-dr-availability}

-{{site.data.keyword.visualrecognitionshort}} is hosted in the [Dallas location](/docs/resources?topic=resources-services_region#services_region), and traffic is load-balanced across several [data centers](/docs/overview?topic=overview-zero-downtime#zero-downtime).
+All {{site.data.keyword.cloud_notm}} general availability (GA) offerings have a Service Level Agreement of 99.99% availability. {{site.data.keyword.visualrecognitionshort}} is offered in several locations (for example, Dallas, Frankfurt, and Seoul).
+For more information about supported locations, see [Service availability](/docs/resources?topic=resources-services_region).

+Each location has multiple data centers for redundancy.
+For more information about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}, see [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) You can also find information about [Service Level Agreements](/docs/overview?topic=overview-zero-downtime#SLAs).

 ## Disaster recovery
 {: #ha-dr-recovery}